Beatrix Potter Afternoon Tea at Healing Manor is a luxurious treat to be enjoyed by all.

 The tradition of Afternoon Tea dates back to 1840 when Anna, the seventh Duchess of Bedford would become hungry at around four o’clock in the afternoon.
 Evening meals were served fashionably late in the 1800’s leaving a long gap between lunch and dinner, so Anna would often enjoy a cup of tea and slice of cake.
 Friends were invited to join her and word spread until it become highly popular and fashionable in society – and so it continues today.

-Beatrix Potter Afternoon Tea is an enchanting combination of delicious savory and sweet treats designed by Steven Bennett and our team of chef’s.
-Dishes include Mr McGregor’s Vegetable Garden which is a homemade pâté, edible soil and vegetable crudités.
-It’s served with toasted hedgehog bread, as a nod to Mrs Tiggy-Winkle, who lives in a tiny cottage in the fells of the Lake District and spends her days as a washerwoman.
+Beatrix Potter Afternoon Tea at Healing Manor Hotel will be an enchanting mix of delicious savory and sweet treats designed by Steven Bennett and his team of chefs.
+Dishes include Mr. McGregor’s Vegetable Garden which is a homemade pâté, edible soil and vegetable crudités.
+It’s served with toasted hedgehog bread, as a nod to Mrs. Tiggy-Winkle, who lives in a tiny cottage in the fells of the Lake District and spends her days as a washerwoman.

 Lincolnshire Poacher served with homemade chutney

 Honey roast ham served with Mr. McGregor’s garden salad